AI/DC solution

 Trigger once at the fabric level — the entire data center builds itself.

-The solution generates IP pool allocations, interface-level cabling plans, OSPF configuration data, and computed interface descriptions.
+The solution generates IP pool allocations, interface-level cabling plans, OSPF underlay configuration, EVPN/VXLAN overlay configuration, and computed interface descriptions.

 Who this is for